arc42/quality.arc42.org-site/requirements/_posts/2000-04-06-grace-shutdown.md

 Severe errors shall be detected.

-In such cases the system shuts down gracefully into a safe state.
+In such cases, the system shuts down gracefully into a safe state.

 </div><br>